 Gas production in Bass Strait

-For 40 years, oil and gas from Bass Strait has provided a great deal of the energy that allows Australians to go about their day.
+For almost 50 years, oil and gas from Bass Strait has provided a great deal of the energy that allows Australians to go about their day.
 Since the first well was drilled in Bass Strait, almost 4 billion barrels of crude oil and 8 trillion cubic feet of natural gas have been produced.

 Bass Strait has had a long history, but still has a very bright future.
 In Bass Strait broadly, we continue to look for opportunities to find new developments as well as extend the life of existing oil and gas fields.